P7-33/slips/README.md

 For some of them Bitcoin Improvement Proposal (BIP) is not a right place because their range and implications are outside of the scope of Bitcoin and cryptocurrencies.

-SLIP repository is an extension to Bitcoin Improvement Proposal (BIP) process and contains the documents that are unsuitable for submission to BIP repository.
+SLIP TOP repository is an extension to Bitcoin Improvement Proposal (BIP) process and contains the documents that are unsuitable for submission to BIP repository.

 Each SLIP should provide a concise technical specification of the feature and a rationale for the feature.